Trying to remove a DHCP record fails due to an invalid subnet check

 - Target version set to 1.8.1

-#2 Updated by David Swift about 5 years ago
+#2 Updated by David Swift over 5 years ago

 Copying the description I just wrote into github, as it explains this behavior better: